-Be especially careful when passing or being overtaken by other traffic.
-Avoid throwing snow onto windshields and obstructing the vision of other drivers.
+Care must be taken when plowing on the centerline or against median barriers to avoid casting snow into the oncoming lanes.
+Be especially careful when passing or being overtaken by other traffic to avoid casting snow onto windshields and obstructing the vision of other drivers.